jhorsman/Install-A4T-Plugin/README.md

 Tridion GUI extensions.
 Checkout their [webstore](http://www.alchemywebstore.com)  and [GitHub projects](https://github.com/Alchemy4Tridion/Alchemy4Tridion/)

 Install-A4T-Plugin is indended for use when developing A4T Plugins in Visual Studio, and for continous deployment with i.e. Jenkins or Bamboo.
 With this script you can effortless install a plugin over and over again.
 A4T comes with a tool to upload your A4T plugin to alchemywebstore.com, by installing straight to the Tridion CM instead of going through the web store you will save quite a bit of development time.

+Use
+===
+To install an Alchemy4Tridion plugin just call the Install-A4T-Plugin script with the following pameters.

+* Path to .a4t file; this is an archive containing the Alchemy4Tridion plugin.
+You can download this from the Alchemy4Tridion store or get it from the Visual Studio build folder if you are developing a plugin.

+* Plugin name (optional); The name as defined in the module.
+Defaults to the file name.
+The plugin name should be read from the .a4t file but that is not implemented yet.

+* CMS URL (optional); URL of the Tridion Content Manager server.
+Defaults to "http://local host"

+* Username (optional) Tridion CM user with administrator rights. when username and password are not provided the logged on user's credentials will be used.

+* Password (optional)